syntaqx/serve/README.md

 You can visit [github releases][releases] to download the latest binary release for your operating system and architecture.

-### Manually build from source
+### From source

-To manually build from source, check out instructions on getting started with [development](#development).
+To build from source, check out the instructions on getting started with [development](#development).

 ## Usage